Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

 Start Practicing Today

-It’s a lot to take in, we know, and so you’ll need to practice writing a few titles before things begin to click into place.
+It’s a lot to take in, we know, so you’ll need to practice writing a few titles before things begin to click into place.
 Another great way to learn is to spot mistakes in other people’s work.
-You’ll be surprised just how many journalists, authors and bloggers (in particular) get titles in a muddle.
-Bear in mind, though, occasionally a writer will break the rules to suit their preference or to appropriate a concept.
-For example, a book entitled “Think Like a Genius” might well be adjusted to “Think Like A Genius”, for no other reason than the publishing house or author thinks it looks better on the cover.
+You’ll be surprised by just how many journalists, authors, and bloggers, in particular, get titles in a muddle.
+Bear in mind, though, that occasionally a writer will break the rules to suit a preference or emphasize a concept.
+For example, a book entitled “Think Like a Genius” might well be adjusted to “Think Like A Genius” for no other reason than that the publishing house or author thinks it looks better on the cover.

 That’s it!
 No more excuses.
-Start correcting titles today and help make the world a capitalization-friendly place.
+Start correcting titles today and help make the world friendlier to proper capitalization.